giovanni-cutri/ludomedia-exporter/README.md

 # ludomedia-exporter
- Script to export your Ludomedia collection.
+ Script to export a Ludomedia user collection.